nsidc/pmesdr/README.md

 	4. See Appendices in [Brodzik et al. 2024](https://doi.org/10.5281/zenodo.11626219) for historical changes in ltod split times.

+### Annual maintenance of Alpine allocation
+In order to be able to run in the Slurm job scheduling system on the Alpine supercomputer with a higher priority and more reliably, the Data Production Team (DPT, Molly Hardman specifically), applied for and was granted a PEAK allocation from Research Computing.
+This allocation grants DPT and any collaborators specified in the request up to 1,250,000 SUs for a year.
+This allocation must be re-requested and approved every year.
+The current peak allocation will expire August 7, 2026.

 ### Adding a New Sensor/Producer